CoughDrop/eyetribe/README.md

 ### Technical Notes
-This module is connecting to the EyeTribe server directly (download and install https://theeyetribe.com/order/my-account/, then plug in your tracker), and assumes the server is running on the default port, 6555.
+This module is connecting to the EyeTribe server directly (download and install [the eyetribe sdk](https://theeyetribe.com/order/my-account/), then plug in your tracker), and assumes the server is running on the default port, 6555.

 This library listens for and remembers the latest `avg` results from the eye tracker.